NZ Payroll – a Guide to Payroll and running pay in New Zealand

 - file information about the tax/charitable rebate to the IRD – you’ll need to do this at the same time as you file other employee payroll information

 - ensure you pay the donation to the employees chosen charity within a specified period ( see the IRD website for the current payment schedules).
 You’ll have two months and two days after the end of the pay period to pay the donation.

 Wages vs salaries

 Most employees are paid either wages or a salary.

 Wages are usually based on an hourly rate and paid according to the number of hours the employee works.
-All staff aged 15 to 65 must be paid at least the minimum wage (currently $16.50 an hour and will be $17.70 from 1 April 2019).
+All staff aged 15 to 65 must be paid at least the minimum wage (currently $20.00).

 You may agree to pay your employee penal rates (extra pay) for working extra days, or particular shifts or days.
 Payment for working on public holidays is covered by the Holidays Act 2003.